 If are involved in a a traffic accident in Georgia, receiving a citation can be very stressful.
 If a collision occurred, and you were ticketed, the other involved driver will likely use your ticket as evidence that you were at fault for causing your accident.
 Even if you were not involved in a collision, receiving a traffic ticket can cost money, add points to your driving record, and cause your insurance rates to increase.
-Whether or not you were involved in an accident when you received your citation, a GA lawyer for accident tickets at Hawkins Spizman Law can help to fight your ticket.
+Whether or not you were involved in an accident when you received your citation, a GA lawyer for accident tickets at our accident ticket Law Firm can help to fight your ticket.
 Here are some common types of traffic offenses you might be ticketed for following an accident.

 Following too closely